Loading

 KAWC15 data centers built, approved, or proposed on 1,500 acres in Mesa in under a decade.

-KJZZChandler, Arizona City Council unanimously voted against an AI data center — signal for Mesa.
+KJZZChandler, Arizona City Council unanimously voted against an AI data center — regional warning for Mesa.

 Transaction privilege tax and use tax exemptions for qualifying DCs investing $25M+.
 Up to 10 years of exemptions.
 Governor Hobbs and Rep. Carter pursuing repeal/sunset.